Bitcoin-ABC/bitcoin-abc/doc/doxygen/README.md

 \section intro_sec Introduction

-This is the developer documentation of Bitcoin ABC (https://www.bitcoinabc.org/).
-Bitcoin ABC is a client for the digital currency called Bitcoin Cash (https://www.bitcoincash.org/), which enables instant payments to anyone, anywhere in the world.
-Bitcoin Cash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+This is the developer documentation of [Bitcoin ABC](https://www.bitcoinabc.org/).
+Bitcoin ABC is a client for the digital currency called [eCash](https://e.cash/), which enables instant payments to anyone, anywhere in the world. eCash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.